iza-institute-of-labor-economics/gettsim/docs/geps/gep-05.rst

 all functions that are specified in the parameter files as being rounded and applies the rounding.

-3) Rounding as parameterin parameter file -- with attribute
+3) Rounding as parameter in parameter file -- with attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Specify rounding in ``.yaml``-files as in option 2.
 Set attribute ``__roundingspec__``